Gabee8/XPerienceSaver/README.md

 Simple Windows Xp style screensaver for Windows 7,8,10,11.
 Written C# by Visual Studio 2010

+Installing:
+- Unpack the scr file and right click install menu.
+- or Unpack the scr file and copy C:\Windows\System32 folder.

 System Requiments .net framework 4.0 or newer.

 -------------